History of Finland: Nationalism

 The Finnish national awakening in the mid-19th century was the result of members of the Swedish-speaking upper classes deliberately choosing to promote Finnish culture and language as a means of nation building, i.e. to establish a feeling of unity among all people in Finland including (and not of least importance) between the ruling elite and the ruled peasantry.
 The publication in 1835 of the Finnish national epic, the Kalevala, a collection of traditional myths and legends which is the folklore of the Karelian people (the Finnic Eastern Orthodox people who inhabit the Lake Ladoga-region of eastern Finland and present-day NW Russia), stirred the nationalism that later led to Finland's independence from Russia.

 Particularly following Finland's incorporation into the Swedish central administration during the 16th and 17th centuries, Swedish was spoken by about 15% of the population, especially the upper and middle classes.
 Swedish was the language of administration, public institutions, education and cultural life.
 Only the peasants spoke Finnish.
 The emergence of Finnish to predominance resulted from a 19th-century surge of Finnish nationalism, aided by Russian bureaucrats attempting to separate Finns from Sweden and to ensure the Finns' loyalty.

 In 1863, the Finnish language gained an official position in administration.
-In 1892 Finnish finally became an equal official language and gained a status comparable to that of Swedish.
+In 1892 Finnish became an equal official language and gained a status comparable to that of Swedish.
 Nevertheless, the Swedish language continued to be the language of culture, arts and business all the way to the 1920s.

 Movements toward Finnish national pride, as well as liberalism in politics and economics involved ethnic and class dimensions.
 The nationalist movement against Russia began with the Fennoman movement led by Hegelian philosopher Johan Vilhelm Snellman in the 1830s.
 Snellman sought to apply philosophy to social action and moved the basis of Finnish nationalism to establishment of the language in the schools, while remaining loyal to the czar.
 Fennomania became the Finnish Party in the 1860s.

 Liberalism was the central issue of the 1860s to 1880s.
 The language issue overlapped both liberalism and nationalism, and showed some a class conflict as well, with the peasants pitted against the conservative Swedish-speaking landowners and nobles.
 Finnish activists divided themselves into "old" (no compromise on the language question and conservative nationalism) and "young" (liberation from Russia) Finns.
 The leading liberals were Swedish-speaking intellectuals who called for more democracy; they became the radical leaders after 1880.
 The liberals organized for social democracy, labor unions, farmer cooperatives, and women's rights.

 Nationalism was contested by the pro-Russian element and by the internationalism of the labor movement.
 The result was a tendency to class conflict over nationalism, but the early 1900s the working classes split into the Valpas (class struggle emphasis) and Mäkelin (nationalist emphasis).